robbynshaw/home/content/essays/polite-children-dont-exist.md

 Whether or not this belief is *true* is another topic entirely; I point it out to show that this concept is traumatizing and show that it is easy to believe.
-If our systems and relationships must have boundaries, why not God's?
+"If our systems and relationships must have boundaries, why not God's?"

 This systematic thinking spreads casually across our thoughts and lives.
 It is somewhat easy to discipline our children; it is somewhat harder